briward/raptor/README.md

 is set within a middleware callback, all errors thrown in subsequent callbacks will respond with JSON, by design.

-# Available modules
+# Available extensions

 Raptor is designed to be an unopinionated modular framework, allowing you to decide what batteries you wish to include or not.
-Here is a list of the first-party modules available:
+Here is a list of the first-party extensions available:

 * Router middleware: [https://jsr.io/@raptor/router](https://jsr.io/@raptor/router)